 The Comprehensive Income topic of the ASC was amended in June 2011.
-The amendment eliminates the option to present other comprehensive income as a part of the statement of changes in stockholders' equity and requires consecutive presentation of the statement of net income and other comprehensive income.
+The amendment eliminated the option to present other comprehensive income as a part of the statement of changes in stockholders' equity and requires consecutive presentation of the statement of net income and other comprehensive income.
 The amendments were applicable to the Company on January 1, 2012 and have been applied retrospectively.
-The amendment had no material effect on the financial statements.

-The FASB amended the Comprehensive Income topic of the ASC in February 2013.
-The amendment addresses reporting of amounts reclassified out of accumulated other comprehensive income.
-Specifically, the amendment does not change the current requirements for reporting net income or other comprehensive income in financial statements.
-However, the amendment does require an entity to provide information about the amounts reclassified out of accumulated other component.
+In December 2011, the topic was further amended to defer the effective date of presenting reclassification adjustments from other comprehensive income to net income on the face of the financial statements while the Financial Accounting Standards Board ("FASB") redeliberated the presentation requirements for the reclassification adjustments.
+In February 2013, the FASB further amended the Comprehensive Income topic clarifying the conclusions from such redeliberations.
+Specifically, the amendments do not change the current requirements for reporting net income or other comprehensive income in financial statements.
+However, the amendments do require an entity to provide information about the amounts reclassified out of accumulated other comprehensive income by component.
 In addition, in certain circumstances an entity is required to present, either on the face of the statement where net income is presented or in the notes, significant amounts reclassified out of accumulated other comprehensive income by the respective line items of net income.
-The amendment will be effective for the Company on a prospective basis for reporting periods beginning after December 15, 2012.
-Early adoption is permitted.
-The Company does not expect this amendment to have a material effect on its financial statements.
+The amendments were effective for the Company on a prospective basis for reporting periods beginning January 1, 2013.
+These amendments did not have a material effect on the Company's financial statements.